astroquackers/gmosfc/README.md

 Contact
 ----------

-If you have issues with the code, please contact the author at vkalari@gemini.edu
+If you have issues with the code, please contact the author at vkalari@gemini.edu.